SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_e8cb3372-41c8-409f-8e0e-ca4e6cecf7e6_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Fail2ban Unban IP"

+    An IP was ubaned by Fail2ban.
+It could be use to allow malicous traffic.

+    - **Effort:** advanced

 ??? abstract "Grabbing Sensitive Hives Via Reg Utility"

     Detects dump of SAM, System or Security hives using reg.exe utility.
 Adversaries may attempt to dump these Windows Registry to retrieve password hashes and access credentials.